 Henry Ford II: Walter, how are you going to get those robots to pay your union dues?
 Walter Reuther: Henry, how are you going to get them to buy your cars?

-Now if we all had inherited wealth or sufficient income from capital this wouldn't be an issue.
-None of us would have to work and all of us could enjoy the benefits of cheaper products and service courtesy of robots and automation.
-The demand for products would not depend on employment.
+Now if we all had inherited wealth, or sufficient income from capital, an economy without labor wouldn't pose a problem.
+As a first approximation, we would have the same demand.
+But none of us would have to work and all of us could enjoy the benefits of cheaper products and services courtesy of robots and automation.

 The Job Loop

-For a long time the possibility of a slump in consumer demand due to less labor seemed not just unlikely but downright impossible.
-We had a perfectly working loop at the heart of the economic growth which I call the “job loop”
+For a long time the possibility of a slump in consumer demand due to less labor seemed not just unlikely, but downright impossible.
+We had a perfectly working loop at the heart of economic growth, which I call the “job loop”

 In today's economy the majority of people have a job.
-They sell their labor, producing products and services for someone else and receiving wages in return.
+They sell their labor, producing goods and services for someone else and receiving wages in return.
 They then take those wages and go buy stuff.
 Smart phones.
 Books.
 Tools.
 Houses.
 Cars.
 Gas for their cars.
 They also buy services, the professional assistance of attorneys and doctors and auto-mechanics and gardeners and hair stylists and nutritionists.
-Most of the people who sell them products and services in turn are employed and take what they’re paid and live on that, buying goods and services from still other people.
+Most of the people who sell them goods and services, in turn, are employed and take what they are paid and live on that, buying goods and services from still other people.

 Could this happen to the economy as a whole?